mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

  - with the productions for the start symbol listed first
  - We assume that digits, signs such as < and <=, and boldface strings such as **while** are terminals
  - and any nonitalicized name or symbol may be assumed to be a terminal.
- - For notational convenience, productions with the same nonterminal as the head can have their bodies grouped, with the alternative bodies separated by the symbol "|" , which we read as "or."
+ - For notational convenience, productions with the ***same nonterminal*** as the head can have their bodies grouped
+ 	- with the alternative bodies separated by the symbol "|" , which we read as "or."

 Example : lists of digits separated by plus or minus signs